engisalor/sketch-grammar-explorer/README.md

 # Purpose

 What is a semantic sketch grammar?
 It's a knowledge extraction tool meant to automate the process of finding useful information in digital texts.

-This kind of grammar looks for pairs of terms that have specific semantic relations (*type of*, *part of*, *result of*) for the purpose of mapping how terms relate to each other within a discipline.
-Semantic sketch grammars are particularly useful for terminologists and translators who specialize in domain-specific content.
+This kind of grammar looks for pairs of terms that have specific semantic relations (*type of*, *part of*, *result of*, etc.) for the purpose of mapping how terms relate to each other within a discipline.
+Semantic sketch grammars may be particularly useful for terminologists and translators who specialize in domain-specific content.
 The end goal of such tools is to develop a conceptual system of a subject area.
-The example below, from [EcoLexicon](http://ecolexicon.ugr.es/), shows an conceptual map of the term "fire."
+The example below, from [EcoLexicon](http://ecolexicon.ugr.es/), shows a conceptual map of the term "fire."

 ![](images/fire.png)